JackyHOz/TrackDetection/README.md

 ./startlive.sh

 cd web/
-**update stream name, region and model arn in app.py** cd ..
+**update stream name, region and model arn in app.py**
+cd ..
 cd cdk/
 cdk deploy --all
 **(may be)press 'y' to continue**

 Finally, use Load balancer's DNS to visit webpage
+You also can update resolution in the startlive.sh